 Maternity Leave for Military Moms

 Maternity leave is just as valuable and pertinent for military moms as it is for civilians.
-Of course, female servicemember have a few more things to worry about, such as station location, assignment, or rank, but the basic need to care for a newborn and spend quality time with the family time is the same.
+Female servicemembers have a few things to worry about, such as station location, assignment, or rank, but the basic need to care for a newborn and spend quality time with the family time is the same.
 To accommodate these needs, the Department of Defense created the Report to the White House Council on Women and Girls in September 2009.
 Among the report’s most important recommendations are:

 - At least four months after giving birth, a mother shall be deferred from assignment to certain overseas tours, as well as deployments or temporary assignment away from the permanent duty station.
-However, a mother does have the option to waive deferment.
+A mother does have the option to waive deferment.

 - A minimum four-month deferment period is established to provide medical recovery time after childbirth.
 This period also allows military mothers and families to arrange and prepare family care plan and childcare plans.